-The TimberTech Championship, continues a longstanding tradition of professional golf in South Florida.
-Debuting in 2007 as the Allianz Championship, the tournament has only featured at the Old Course at Broken Sound.
-Regarded as one the PGA TOUR Champions Professionals’ favorite stops all year, the tournament and TimberTech, an AZEK brand, are honored to welcome the top 54 PGA TOUR Champions competitors to Boca Raton as they battle in the semifinal tournament of the Charles Schwab Cup Playoffs.
+The TimberTech Championship continues a longstanding tradition of professional golf in South Florida.
+Debuting in 2007 as the Allianz Championship, the tournament has always been featured at the Old Course at Broken Sound.
+Regarded as one the PGA TOUR Champions Professionals’ favorite stops all year, the tournament and TimberTech, an outdoor living brand by The AZEK Company, are honored to welcome the top 54 PGA TOUR Champions competitors to Boca Raton as they battle in the semifinal tournament of the Charles Schwab Cup Playoffs.

 DatesNovember 1-7, 2021